 If you're in charge of administering an estate and have questions about it, you may want to consult with an estate planning attorney.
 They can also answer questions or concerns regarding the debt left by a person who has passed away.

-Choose a link from the list below to learn more about estate administration.
-You can find more articles on how to administer an estate, the treatment of debts after death, choosing the right executor, the duties of the executor, and much more.
+The links in this article can help you learn more about estate administration.
+You can find topics about how to administer an estate, the treatment of debts after death, choosing the right executor, the duties of the executor, and much more.